As in Politics - Creating a Vision of the Future through Words also Matters in Corporate Communications...

 Mark C. Coleman

-Senior Associate & World Inc. Case Leader, AHC Group, Inc
+Senior Associate & World Inc. Case Leader, AHC Group, Inc.

 Mark@ahcgroup.com

-www.ahcgroup.com and www.worldincbook.com to learn more on how leading companies are reinventing the future of business through social response product development and social response capitalism.
+Want to get real about the future of energy, natural resources and capitalism, go to www.ahcgroup.com and www.worldincbook.com to learn more on how leading companies are reinventing the future of business through social response product development and social response capitalism.

 No comments: